What is Separation Anxiety

 - Encourage independence and perform confidence building exercises

-- Desensitize to departure cues (jacket, keys, shoes, glasses, hat, routine, alarm, TV, lights, radio)
+- Desensitize to departure cues (jacket, keys, shoes, glasses, hat, perfume, routine, alarm, TV, lights, radio)

 - Avoid giving attention at least 30 minutes prior to departure and after arrival